awsdocs/amazon-application-discovery-user-guide/doc_source/discovery-agent.md

       "proxyPassword" : "<mypassword>",
       ```

    1. Save the edited configuration file ensuring that you still have valid json \(taking care with the quotes and the commas\)\.
 If your proxy doesn't require authentication, then leave out *proxyUser* and *proxyPassword*\.
-While most proxies use http, if yours uses https, specify the following in the configuration file:
+While most proxies use HTTP, if your proxy uses HTTPS, specify the following in the configuration file:

       ```
       "proxyScheme" : "https"